gnud/forumtest/README.md

 * Cli (curses library maybe, GNU/Linux / MacOS only)
 * Command line tool

+## Development
+### Ubuntu
+In the root directory of the project: mkdir data # For primary server mkdir data2 # For sharding server1 mkdir dataconfig # For sharding config server

+Note, that the database directory location will change.

+install mongodb ...

+Single database (without horizontal scaling): cd {to the root of the project}
+mongod --dbpath data --port 9999

 ## Reason for the project
 Because I'm felling bored :P.